Windsor Locks, Connecticut, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you get the correct kind.
-The majority of adapters for sale now are just plug changers and require your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A and B. Ensure that you pick the correct type.
+Many adapters currently available are just plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most locations.

 Luggage scale to avoid fees